 The goal shouldn't be to build more armored vehicles, Signorelli said.
-The goal should be to develop technologies that can improve and upgrade the vehicles the armored and motorized Army already has.
-That will require research, which requires money.
+The goal should be to develop technologies that can improve the vehicles the Army already has.
+That will require research.

 Congress, the Pentagon and private industry need to work together to manage defense spending cuts, Signorelli said.
-Because there is a smart way to cut the military budget and that method isn't just cutting all budgets across the broad by the same amount.
-In this case it is 10 percent.

-There are costs associated with shutting down projects and there are costs that come with starting up a project a few years after it was shut down.
-All that money spent produces exactly nothing, while wasting a huge amount of time in terms of project development and production of better defense systems.
+There are costs associated with shutting down projects and there are costs that come with starting up a project a few years down the line.
+All that money spent produces exactly nothing.